bbc/peaks.js/doc/API.md

 When the [segment drag mode](#viewsetsegmentdragmodemode) is either `'no-overlap'` or `'compress'`, clicking on an existing segment in `'insert-segment'` mode will not create a new overlapping segment.

+This method applies to the zoomable waveform view only.

 ```js
 const view = instance.views.getView('zoomview');
 view.setWaveformDragMode('insert-segment');